Self-supervised Geometric Features Discovery via Interpretable Attention for Vehicle Re-Identification and Beyond: Self-supervised geometric features discovery via interpretable attention

+Through performing self-supervised learning (Section \ref{selfsupervised}), low-level geometric features have been extracted by the shared encoder $f_{ae}(\cdot;\theta_{ae})$.
+We argue that the best way to discovering discriminative local patterns is to aggregate spatial locations of high response and concentrate on corresponding features of these points.
+Definitely, the former step is pretty important and a spatial attention may be a choice of achieving this.
+However, existing works in attention learning usually have two well-known drawbacks: (1) the unexplainable workflows, \ie the architectures were usually heuristically devised and their loads of parameters were completely learned by themselves; (2) the scattered concerning areas, \ie the high response regions were too large to indicate discriminative patterns.
+Alternatively, we introduce an interpretable attention module whose deriving process can be reasonably explained and does not contain any learnable parameters.
+Furthermore, visualizations demonstrate that our attention can successfully focus on more accurate regions-of-interest that have physical meanings.

-\bfsection{Attention computing module (ACM)} We illustrate the ACM in Fig. \ref{fig-acm}, where $L\in\mathbb{R}^{c\times h\times w}$ defines a 3D tensor feature from a lightweight network similar to D2-Net \cite{d2net}, and $c, h, w$ denote the channel, height and width dimension, respectively.
-Then softmax normalization over neighborhood of each point is conducted along each channel in $L$, \ie
+We illustrate the Interpretable Attention Module (IAM) in Figure \ref{fig-acm}, where $L\in\mathbb{R}^{c\times h\times w}$ is a 3D tensor extracted by $f_{ae}(\cdot;\theta_{ae})$ from an input image $x_i$ and $c, h, w$ denote the channel, height, and width dimension, respectively.
+To discover local points of interest on spatial dimensions, a $Softmax\left[\cdot\right]$ over neighborhood of each point is first conducted along each channel in $L$, \ie

-where $\mathcal N(u,v)$ denotes neighborhood set with size $\mathcal{K}$ around location $(u,v)$ in the $k$-th channel.
-Meanwhile, non-maximum suppression across all the channels is conducted in $L$ as well, \ie
+where $\mathcal N(u,v)$ denotes the squared neighborhood set with side length $\mathcal{K}$ around location $(u,v)$ in the $k$-th channel.
+In parallel, a Non-Maximum Suppression (NMS) computing across all channels is performed from $L$ to highlight important feature channels, \ie